suraj-nair-1/surajnair/README.md

 ## Papers | Talks | Posters

 ### Multi Agent Option Learning for Team Planning
 This ongoing research is advised by Professor Yisong Yue at Caltech and in collaboration with Stephan Zheng and Anshul Ramachandran.
 We aim to use reinforcement learning to learn the team coordination and planning that we see basketball and soccer teams exhibit.
-Specifically, we employ Multi-Agent Deep Determenistic Policy Gradients with unsupervised option learning in the RoboCup Half Field Offense Simulation environment.
+Specifically, we employ Multi-Agent Deep Deterministic Policy Gradients with unsupervised option learning in the RoboCup Half Field Offense Simulation environment.
 We hope to submit this to either ICML 2018 or NIPS 2018.

 ### Grounded Neural Program Generation
 This ongoing research is advised by Professor Silvio Savarese and Professor Fei-Fei Li at Stanford and in collaboration with De-An Huang, Animesh Garg, and Danfei Xu.
 We aim to tackle one shot visual imitation learning, but doing so while enforcing an internal task representation.
 More generally, we want to be able to go from a single demonstration of an unseen task to some representation of the task, then build a policy conditioned on the representation to complete the task.
 We hope to submit this to RSS 2018 or ECCV 2018.